daskos/mentos/README.md

 - Zookeeper

 ## Examples
-Can be found in the examples folder.
+An example Mesos Scheduler and Executor can be found in the examples folder.
+It runs one task and then starts declining offers.
+The Task basically transmits and prints a message.
 Excuse the magic.

 ## Tests
 Also not there yet.

 ## Documentation
-An example Mesos Scheduler and Executor can be found in the examples folder.
-It runs one task and then starts declining offers.
-The Task basically transmits and prints a message.
+Not there yet

 ## Points to consider